 Indoors near large windows with indirect lighting you can also get nice soft light!

 So go out and start experimenting with lighting!
-It’s a really fun subject and it’s so exciting when it all begins to come together and your pictures begin to look amazing!
+It’s a really fun subject.
+It’s so exciting when it all begins to come together and your pictures begin to look amazing!
+For more photography tips, take a look at our post on tips for choosing a background.